 The Accelerated BSN program was created for students with previous degrees to earn their Bachelor of Science in Nursing degree in five semesters, as opposed to the traditional four-year program.

 The School of Nursing is also happy to introduce two new team members to the faculty and staff.
 Charity Cerminara, MSN, RN has taken on the role of clinical placement coordinator and adviser to special programs.
-Kevin Scott, BSN, RN, CNOR has stepped into our newly created position of assistant director of simulation and assessment.
+Kevin Scott, BSN, RN, CNOR has stepped into our newly created assistant director of simulation and assessment position.
 This new position will enhance the current and potential use of simulation in our nursing courses, providing nursing students with hands-on experience in a controlled, safe learning environment.

 As the need for qualified nurses increases in our society, so has our School of Nursing grown.
 Dr. Paulette Thabault DNP, ANP-BC, JD, FAANP, the School of Nursing director, has worked tirelessly along with the faculty to meet this growing national nurse-shortage, and this year successfully launched the new RN-BSN program.